cyberirishman/Vibe-Voice-MacM4-2026/README.md

 - Prior art for macOS setup: [sammcj/VibeVoice4macOS](https://github.com/sammcj/VibeVoice4macOS)

 ## Where the big files live on your Hard Drive ##.
 ~/vibevoice/
-├── .venv/                                  ← Python + all packages.
+├── .venv/                                  ← Python + all packages
-├── VibeVoice/                              ← the VibeVoice source code.
+├── VibeVoice/                              ← the VibeVoice source code
 ├── models/
 │   ├── aoi-ot_VibeVoice-Large/             ← ~18 GB, if you chose Large
 │   └── microsoft_VibeVoice-1.5B/           ← ~5 GB, if you chose 1.5B. \